dibyendumajumdar/ravi/readthedocs/ravi-jit-overview.rst

 ``ravi.dumplua(func)``
-  dumps the Lua bytecode of the function ``ravi.dumpir(func)``
-  (deprecated) dumps the IR of the compiled function (only if function was compiled; only available in LLVM 4.0 and earlier) ``ravi.dumpasm(func)``
+  dumps the Lua bytecode of the function ``ravi.dumpir(func)`` dumps the IR of the compiled function (only if function was compiled; only available in LLVM 4.0 and earlier) ``ravi.dumpasm(func)``
   (deprecated) dumps the machine code using the currently set optimization level (only if function was compiled; only available in LLVM version 4.0 and earlier)
 ``ravi.optlevel([n])``